cwellsx/view/README.md

 It also seems an adequate way to write some highly-interactive components.

-Using it with TypeScript instead of JavaScript also seems ideal -- for example, using TypeScript interfaces to define the format of data shared  between client and server, and used in the APIs of any reusable/shared components.
+Using it with TypeScript also seems ideal -- for example, using TypeScript interfaces to define the format of data shared  between client and server, and used in the APIs of any reusable/shared components.
-Having strong types helps with refactoring as well.
+Having strong types helps with refactoring too.

 The source code all exists in two subdirectories: